 - Promote your content as you normally would.

 Once you’ve finished your hub and spoke set, don’t forget about it.
 Feel free to use those spokes as spokes of your next hub if the topics are relevant.
 Interlink between hubs generously to create strong SEO signals and a fluid user experience.

-Remember: Your content is the top of your marketing funnel.
-Your goal is attract and convert visitors.
+Remember: Your goal is to attract and convert visitors.
 The only way to do that is by providing exceptional value.
-Create excellent content, and you’ll be rewarded with fans.
+Create excellent content and you’ll be rewarded with fans.